 There is a sudden surge of excitement and everyone jumps up…Amma is coming!

-Wherever Amma walks, two apparently contradictory things happen: the crowd surges towards Her and She is engulfed, and a passageway appears before Her, maybe only 3 metres long and one metre wide, but it does open before Her, and She can progress to Her goal.
+Wherever Amma walks, two apparently contradictory things happen: the crowd surges towards Her and She is engulfed, and a passageway appears before Her, maybe only 3 meters long and one meter wide, but it does open before Her, and She can progress to Her goal.

 In this case, that goal is a chair on a raised platform.
 The first time She saw this “throne”, She turned away from it and sat on the floor!
 Her natural humility would not allow Her to be raised up so high: too majestic, too imperial.
 However, the broken hearts of the 99.9% of the people in this huge hall who could not see Her